Raphael-Boichot/GNU-Octave-tileset-tilemap-creator-for-GBDK/README.md

 };
 ```

-Well, it does what it's supposed to.
+Well, it does what it's supposed to do.

 ## Kind warning
-Please do not come to explain me that I know nothing about GB programming or that this code is not usefull for you compared to Python codes, it's true, I yet know that.
+Please do not come to explain me that I know nothing about GB programming or that this code is not usefull for you compared to Python codes, I don't care.
 Move on if you're not happy with that.